How to Get Into WashU: Admissions Stats + Tips

 5. Apply Early Decision

-The ED acceptance rate at WashU is considerably higher than the overall acceptance rate — 38% to 16%.
+The ED acceptance rate at WashU is considerably higher than the overall acceptance rate—26% to 12%.
 This indicates that you will have an advantage if you apply under this plan.
-Remember that WashU offers two ED plans — ED I and II — so you can apply under either of these plans to gain that benefit.
+Remember that WashU offers two ED plans—ED I and ED II—so you can apply under either of these plans to gain that benefit.

-It’s important to remember that while applying early can increase your chances even when controlling for profile strength, you should still be aware of the limitations.
+Keep in mind that while applying early can increase your chances even when controlling for profile strength, you should still be aware of the limitations of applying Early Decision.
 You should only apply ED if WashU is your top choice.

 6. Develop strong relationships with teachers

-Recommendations are weighted highly in the admissions process at WashU — the school considers them “very important.”
-This is especially true if you choose not to submit test scores.
-That means you should begin to cultivate strong relationships with teachers early in high school, so they can get to know you as a person and student.
+Recommendations are highly valued in the admissions process at WashU—the school considers them “very important.”
+Cultivating strong relationships with teachers early in high school, so they can get to know you as a person and student, is a fantastic first step to securing recommendations that will influence admissions committees.

 7. Demonstrate engagement and interest